 REAP is part of the portfolio of opportunities funded by the Army Educational Outreach Program (AEOP) in the effort to encourage Americans to pursue education and careers in science, technology, engineering, and math (STEM) to ultimately fulfill the nation’s economic and security needs.

-In addition, REAP students must meet one or more of the criteria listed below:
+REAP students must be from groups that are underserved and underrepresented in STEM.
+They must self-identify as meeting two or more of the criteria listed below:

 - Student self-identifies as qualifying for free or reduced lunch.

 - Student self-identifies as a minority historically underrepresented in STEM (Alaskan Native, Native American, Black or African American, Hispanic, Native Hawaiian or other Pacific Islander)

 - Student is a female pursuing research in physical science, computer science, mathematics, or engineering.